-In null hypothesis significance testing it is common to calculate some test statistic, for example a $\chi^2$ value, and to compare this to the distribution of values of the test statistic that would be expected if the null hypothesis were true.
-If the observed test statistic is sufficiently unlikely to occur under the null distribution, this indicates that these data are unlikely to have been obtained if the null hypothesis were true [22]; this can be interpreted as evidence against the null hypothesis [1].
-Here, "sufficiently unlikely" is a subjective judgement that must be made by the investigators, although it is typical to set a criterion of $p < \alpha$ , where p is the probability of obtaining a test statistic at least as improbable as the observed value, and $\alpha$ is the "level" of the test, commonly set at $\alpha = 0.05$ [22].
-A Type-I error, or false-positive, occurs when the null-hypothesis is incorrectly rejected.
-For a given test, the probability of obtaining a Type-I error is equal to the the level of the test.
+In null hypothesis significance testing, it is common to calculate some test statistic, for example a χ^2 -value, and to compare this with the distribution of values of the test statistic that would be expected if the null hypothesis were true.
+If the observed test statistic is sufficiently unlikely to occur under the null distribution, this indicates that these data are unlikely to have been obtained if the null hypothesis were true [21]; this can be interpreted as evidence against the null hypothesis [20].
+Here, 'sufficiently unlikely' is a subjective judgement that must be made by the investigators, although it is typical to set a criterion of $p < \alpha$, where p is the probability of obtaining a test statistic at least as improbable as the observed value, and α is the 'level' of the test, commonly set at $\alpha = 0.05$ [21].
+A Type-I error, or false-positive, occurs when the null hypothesis is incorrectly rejected.
+For a given test, the probability of obtaining a Type-I error is equal to the level of the test.
 When making multiple statistical tests, it therefore becomes increasingly probable that a Type-I error will be obtained.
-To preserve the rate of Type-I errors across multiple tests, a Bonferroni-adjustment may be applied to the level of the test (or the corresponding critical value of the test statistic).
-The Bonferroni-adjustment makes each of the multiple tests more stringent, such that the Type-I error rate for the family of tests will be set at the chosen test level [15].
-In making C comparisons this amounts to using an adjusted test level of $\alpha_b = \alpha/C$ .
-This Bonferroni-adjustment is used to set the test levels in the hypothesis tests in section (c) and (d).
+To preserve the rate of Type-I errors across multiple tests, a Bonferroni adjustment may be applied to the level of the test (or the corresponding critical value of the test statistic).
+The Bonferroni adjustment makes each of the multiple tests more stringent, such that the Type-I error rate for the family of tests will be set at the chosen test level [22].
+In making C comparisons, this amounts to using an adjusted test level of $\alpha_b = \alpha/C$.
+This Bonferroni adjustment is used to set the test levels in the hypothesis tests in §4c,d.

-(b) Standardised residuals of contingency tables.
+(b) Standardized residuals of contingency tables

-A $\chi^2$ test of homogeneity may suggest that the observed data are inconsistent with a null hypothesis, but the test gives no information as to why the data are inconsistent.
-Ref.
-[1] describes how a cellwise comparison of observed and expected frequencies in a contingency table can be used to better understand the results of a $\chi^2$ test.
-This is performed by computing the standardised residuals $(r{ij})$ between the observed occurrence $(n{ij})$ and expected occurrence under the null hypothesis of homogeneity $(\hat{\mu}{ij})$ , using equation 2.9 of [1]:
+A χ^2 -test of homogeneity may suggest that the observed data are inconsistent with a null hypothesis, but the test gives no information as to why the data are inconsistent.
+Agresti [20] describes how a cell-wise comparison of observed and expected frequencies in a contingency table can be used to better understand the results of a χ^2 -test.
+This is performed by computing the standardized residuals (r{ij}) between the observed occurrence (n{ij}) and expected occurrence under the null hypothesis of homogeneity $(\hat{\mu}{ij})$, using eqn 2.9 of [20], where subscripts i and j refer to row and column indices, and p{i+} and p{+j} are the total proportion of the data in each row and column, respectively.
+Under the assumption of the null hypothesis, the standardized residuals are approximately normally distributed with zero mean and unit variance [20].
+The standardized residuals are converted to p-values using the standard normal distribution, where they can be compared with a Bonferroni-adjusted p-value to identify cells that appear to be inconsistent with the null hypothesis of homogeneity [22].
+For the 2 \times 4 contingency table analysed in §4d there are eight comparisons, and so to maintain a Type-I error rate of 0.05, the adjusted p-value is 0.006.

-$$r{ij} = \frac{n{ij} - \hat{\mu}{ij}}{\sqrt{\hat{\mu}{ij}(1 - p{i+})(1 - p{+j})}},$$ (6.1)
+$$r{ij} = \frac{n{ij} - \hat{\mu}{ij}}{\sqrt{\hat{\mu}{ij}(1 - p{i+})(1 - p{+j})}},$$ (A 1)